John Gillespie Magee Jr.: Per Ardua

 Night's darkness, and Valhalla's silence now?

 Shortly after Magee's first combat action on 8 November 1941, he sent his family part of another poem, referring to it as "another trifle which may interest you".
-It is possible that the poem, "Per Ardua", is the last that Magee wrote.
-There are several corrections to the poem, made by Magee, which suggest that the poem was not completed when he sent it.
+It is possible that the poem Per Ardua is the last that Magee wrote.
+There are several corrections to the poem made by Magee, which suggest that it was not completed when he sent it.
 Per ardua ad astra ("Through adversity to the stars") is the motto of a number of Commonwealth air forces, such as the Royal Air Force, RAAF, RNZAF and the RCAF.
 It was first used in 1912 by the newly formed Royal Flying Corps.